Basket: History

 Prior to the invention of woven baskets, people used tree bark to make simple containers.
 These containers could be used to transport gathered food and other items, but crumbled after only a few uses.
 Weaving strips of bark or other plant material to support the bark containers would be the next step, followed by entirely woven baskets.
 The last innovation appears to be baskets so tightly woven that they could hold water.

 Depending on soil conditions, baskets may or may not be preserved in the archaeological record.
 Sites in the Middle East show that weaving techniques were used to make mats, and possibly also baskets, circa 8000 BCE.
-Twined baskets date back to 7000 in Oasisamerica.
+Twined baskets date back to 7000 BCE in Oasisamerica.
 Baskets made with interwoven techniques were common at 3000 BCE.

 Baskets were originally designed as multi-purpose vessels to carry and store materials and to keep stray items about the home.
 The plant life available in a region affects the choice of material, which in turn influences the weaving technique.
 Rattan and other members of the Arecaceae or palm tree family, the thin grasses of temperate regions, and broad-leaved tropical bromeliads each require a different method of twisting and braiding to be made into a basket.
 The practice of basket making has evolved into an art.
 Artistic freedom allows basket makers a wide choice of colors, materials, sizes, patterns, and details.

 The carrying of a basket on the head, particularly by rural women, has long been practiced.
-Representations of this in Ancient Greek art are called Canephorae.
+Representations of this in Ancient Greek art are called canephorae.

 Figurative and literary usage

 The phrase "to hell in a handbasket" means to deteriorate rapidly.
 The origin of this use is unclear.
-"Basket" is sometimes used as an adjective for a person who is born out of wedlock.
+Basket is sometimes used as an adjective for a person who is born out of wedlock.
 This occurs more commonly in British English.
-"Basket" also refers to a bulge in a man's crotch.
-The word “basket” is frequently used in the colloquial “don’t put all your eggs in one basket.”
+Basket may also refer to a bulge in a man's crotch.
+The word basket is frequently used in the colloquial "don't put all your eggs in one basket".
 In this sense, the eggs are a metaphor for a chance at success, while the basket figuratively represents a single method or option.